stephbuon/hansardr/README.md

 require(devtools)
 install_github("stephbuon/hansardr")
 ```
-After installation, the package can be imported using the `library()` function.
+After installation, the package can be imported as usual:
 ```
 library(hansardr)
 ```